 - Content policy issues (celebrity likeness, misleading claims)

 A green Print Previewer is a necessary condition, not a sufficient one.
-Still review the proof copy (physical or digital) before making the book live.
-KDP offers free digital proofs and low-cost printed proofs shipped to you — use both for any book you care about.
+Still review the proof copy (digital or physical) before making the book live.
+KDP offers free digital proofs and low-cost printed proofs shipped to you.
+Use both for any book you care about.

-After your cover passes review but before you hit "publish," order a physical proof copy.
-KDP charges print cost plus shipping — no royalty is applied because it's a proof.
+After your cover passes review but before you hit publish, order a physical proof copy.
+KDP charges print cost plus shipping; no royalty is applied because it is a proof.
 A 200-page 6x9 paperback proof costs approximately $3.40 plus shipping to your address.

 In the proof, check: